philn/glide/README.md

 - exit from fullscreen: escape
 - quit the application: meta-q or ctrl-q
 - load a subtitle file: meta-s or alt-s
+- increase volume: meta-up or alt-up
+- decrease volume: meta-up or alt-down
+- mute the audio track: meta-m or alt-m

 Contact
 -------